 5. Does your pilgrim carry anything?
-List these in the space below along with what you think that might represent or symbolize.
+List any items in the space below along with what you think they might represent or symbolize.

 Although nothing is explicitly mentioned, I assume that he carries a sword and possibly other weapons and armor.